 Tax Return Preparation

 Small businesses, as well as individuals, frequently hire an independent CPA or public accounting firm to prepare and file their tax returns.
-The largest public accounting firms, particularly the Big Four, typically will not bother with the preparation of individual tax returns, except for extremely wealthy people whose income and assets make them the equivalent of institutional clients.
+The largest public accounting firms, particularly the Big Four, typically won't bother with preparing individual tax returns, except for extremely wealthy people whose income and assets make them the equivalent of institutional clients.

-Larger businesses tend to have in-house staff to prepare tax returns but often rely upon their auditor to review this work.
-The internal tax department in a corporation, meanwhile, requires key members of staff to hold CPA licenses and/or law degrees, just as their counterparts in public accounting firms.
+Larger businesses tend to have in-house staff to prepare tax returns and often rely upon their auditor to review this work.
+The internal tax department in a corporation requires key staff members to hold CPA licenses and/or law degrees, just as their counterparts in public accounting firms.
 The tax professionals within a public accounting firm also advise clients on legal strategies to mitigate taxes.

 The major public accounting firms often have extensive consulting practices, largely staffed by non-CPAs.
-These practice groups advise business clients on a variety of management issues.
-They can generate significant revenues and profits, in some firms exceeding the contributions of audit and tax departments.
-Follow the link for details.
+These practice groups advise business clients on a variety of management issues including structuring, business improvements, logistics, and efficiency.
+They can generate significant revenues and profits — in some firms exceeding the contributions of audit and tax departments.

 Why Work for a Public Accounting Firm?

+There are many different cons to working at a public accounting firm.
+Many employees experience burnout because of the long hours it takes to become successful and to maximize billable hours.
+And although the Big Four firms trumpet their employee retention policies today, they tend to have high staff turnover rates.
 Potential conflicts of interest are rife in public accounting, creating a difficult balancing act.
-Strict adherence to the profession's ethical canons can result in loss of a client’s business, such as when audit results do not meet the client's expectations.
+Strict adherence to the profession's ethical canons can result in the loss of a client’s business, such as when audit results do not meet the client's expectations.